MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-introduction.md

 ### Better resource management

 The *project to profit* process enables project-oriented organizations to optimize their use of resources, including staff, time, and materials.
 This can lead to increased productivity, reduced waste, and better resource allocation.
-Dynamics 365 Project Operations provides powerful capabilities for estimating projects’ demand for resources, finding optimal ways to satisfy it, and then managing the assigned resources’ schedules across projects.
+Dynamics 365 Project Operations provides powerful capabilities for estimating projects' demand for resources, finding optimal ways to satisfy it, and then managing the assigned resources' schedules across projects.

 ### Enhanced competitive position